Where do Harvard Ophthalmology residents complete their internship?

 Do residents need to purchase a full set of instruments?

-No. Gonioscopy lenses, indirect ophthalmoscopes, muscle lights, color plates, diagnostic lenses (90D, 20D), etc., are all available in the clinics and Emergency Department.
-Many residents choose to use their equipment fund to purchase some of these items.
+No. Residents receive a set of examining lenses upon arrival.
+Gonioscopy lenses, indirect ophthalmoscopes, muscle lights, color plates, diagnostic lenses (90D, 20D), etc., are also available in the clinics and Emergency Department.
+Many residents choose to use their education fund to purchase some of these items.

 Are the attendings approachable?